Hyperting/use-combined-pagination/README.md

 ### refetch() Usage

-`refetch()` function is used to reset the data and refetch the first page of data.
+`refetch()` function is used to reset the data and refetch the first page.

 ```tsx
 const { getNext, refetch, data } = useCombinedPagination({